-On 14 February 1914 the Chamber of Commerce of Milan in the presence of a committee of industrialists led by lawyer Olivetti ANIMA "National Association of Mechanical Entrepreneurs" was founded.
+On 14 February 1914 at the Chamber of Commerce of Milan in the presence of a committee of industrialists led by lawyer Olivetti ANIMA "National Association of Mechanical Entrepreneurs" was founded.

 At the beginning "We were only thirty-threewith the aim of creating a 'specific body for studying, supporting and promoting whatever may be of interest and utility for the engineering industry and related industries, and especially for safeguarding common interests in the economic field. "